sa-concept-refactoring/doc/chapters/introduction.typ

 It contains the source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.

 Clangd is a language server which lives within the LLVM project.
-It understands C++ code and contains smart features like code completion, compile errors and go-to-definitions.
+It is able to recognize and make use of C++ code and contains smart features like code completion, compile errors and go-to-definitions.

 == Problem Description
 When developing in any programming language features like code refactorings are a very helpful tool.
 They can help to restructure and simplify source code.
 To make these features available to as many IDEs as possible the language server protocol can be used.

-One language server for C++ is clangd, which unfortunately does not havy many refactorings available, especially not for features introduced with C++20.
+One language server for C++ is clangd, which unfortunately does not heavy many refactorings available, especially not for features introduced with C++20.
 Therefore it would be nice to have some support for new language features like concepts.
 It would make development much more convenient and make the developer aware of other ways of writing code using the newly added features.